 The media are pre-disposed to be on your side — keeping chickens as pets is trendy.
 Naming our group CLUCK and having slogans like “Give peeps a chance” certainly didn’t hurt.
 Get as many people as you can to ask, why is owning chickens banned?, and direct them toward the appropriate people in local government.
 When we saw the headline Chicken Advocates Want Ban Scratched we knew the press was itching to cover our quest.

-Early on we made a commitment to “address all reasonable concerns” about owning chickens and to do so honestly.
-Whenever there is a disagreement about the impacts of hens, you want to be on the side that appears the more reasonable and researched.
+Early on, we made a commitment to “address all reasonable concerns” about owning chickens and to do so honestly.
+Whenever there is a disagreement about the impacts of backyard chickens, you want to be on the side that appears the more reasonable and researched.
 Document your assertions — there is a lot of information online, including on our Sarasota CLUCK blog.

 If your situation was like ours, you’ll have a few reliable supporters that will show up at virtually all the meetings and hearings and a far larger group who are sympathetic but not as passionately engaged.
 Believe it or not, this second group may end up making the difference in your campaign.

-11) There are people in your community who will benefit financially if backyard chickens are legalized.
-Secure their support.
-Years ago they might have been seen as “special interests,” today they are part of reviving the local economy.
+People in your community will benefit financially from legalizing backyard chickens.
+Years ago, they might have been seen as “special interests” but today, chickens are part of reviving the local economy.
 Post information about your initiative at feed stores (to get the attention of the local chicken underground who are buying feed for their stealth hens) and while you are there, look for people that might build coops.
 Use the online National Poultry Improvement Program (NPIP) searchable database to find hatcheries, independent flocks, and dealers near you.
-These are nearby professionals dedicated to disease-free poultry.
-Your supporters are their potential local market.
+These are nearby professionals dedicated to disease-free poultry, and your supporters are their potential local market.
 These are the local folks with an economic interest in your campaign, people who can get citizens to hearings.
-You might be surprised to find that there are more people interested in owning chickens than you had previously thought.

-In retrospect, we’re not sure why it took us so long, but once we asked the question about owning chickens, we worked hard to get them legalized within our city limits.
+In retrospect, we’re not sure why it took us so long.
+Once we asked the question about owning backyard chickens, we worked hard to get them legalized within our city limits.
 All that hard work is behind us now, and coops are sprouting up all around town.
 I believe that if you have the patience of a broody hen, the focus of a rooster, and unruffled confidence of Sarah the Brahma, you will prevail.